bharath12b5/mvn-linux/Building-HAProxy.md

 *    Ubuntu 16.04 has `1.6.3`

-[HAProxy version 1.6.5](http://www.haproxy.org/) has been successfully built and tested for Linux on z Systems.
-The following instructions can be used for RHEL 6.6/7.1 and SLES 11/12 and Ubuntu 16.04
+The instructions provided below specify the steps to build HAProxy 1.6.9 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.

 _**General Notes:**_
 _i) When following the steps below please use a standard permission user unless otherwise specified._